Flagsmith/flagsmith-cli/docs/design/03-authentication.md

 ### CLI

-Unless `FLAGSMITH_API_KEY` is set explicitly, the `Flagsmith/setup-cli@v1` action fetches the Actions OIDC token, exchanges it, and stores the result under `FLAGSMITH_API_KEY` environment variable.
+Unless a static credential is set explicitly, the `Flagsmith/setup-cli@v1` action fetches the Actions OIDC token, exchanges it, and stores the resulting short-lived bearer under the `FLAGSMITH_ACCESS_TOKEN` environment variable.

 ## 5. SDK API auth